 all supplies and resources were provided; and

-customer satisfaction was verified by the customer's signature on VR3122, VAT Explore the "You" in Work, or by VR staff contact with the customer.
+customer satisfaction and service delivery, as described in the VR-SFP was verified by the customer's signature on VR3122, VAT Explore the "You" in Work, or by VR staff member’s contact with the customer.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment will not be made if the customer's excused absence, unexcused absence, or holiday results in failure to attend the minimum number of required training hours.

 Payment for VAT Explore the "You" in Work is made when the VR counselor approves a complete, accurate, signed, and dated: